chaostoolkit/chaostoolkit-documentation/sources/drivers/toxiproxy.md

 #### create\_limiter\_toxic

-Closes connections when transmitted data after the limit, sets it up as a dowsntream, 100% toxicity.
+Closes connections when transmitted data after the limit, sets it up as a downstream, 100% toxicity.

 |Argument|Description|Required|Default|
 |--------|-----------|--------|-------|